All Episodes

 And he didn't even ask Sally Yates one question about it.

-that means he's not pursuing justice when it relates to conservatives.
+That means he's not pursuing justice when it relates to conservatives.

-And in this particular case, the nefarious conduct would be that you're using it to spy on Americans without a warrant.
+And in this particular case, the nefarious conduct would be that you're using it to spy on Americans without a warrant, which would be trampling on our Fourth Amendment constitutional rights.

-Yeah, it's it's never ending.
+Yeah, it's never ending.

 You know, what do people care for here?

-You know, fake news Democrats, they set a new record for false reports.
+You know, fake news, Democrats, they set a new record for false reports.

 Republicans celebrated health care vote with a beer celebration.